To Be Announced: Dynamic epistemic logic

 The language, structures, and semantics are as follows.

-\paragraph*{Languages} Given a countable set of {\em propositional variables} ({\em atoms}) $P$ and a finite set of {\em agents} $A$, we consider four different basic logical languages that we will later expand with quantifiers.
+\paragraph*{Languages} Given a non-empty countable (finite or infinite) set of {\em propositional variables} ({\em atoms}) $P$ and a non-empty finite set of {\em agents} $A$, we consider four different basic logical languages that we will later expand with quantifiers.
 The elements of the language are the {\em formulas}.